 Use of 'cookies'

-Like many other websites, the St Elizabeth Hospice website uses 'cookies'.
+Like many other websites, St Elizabeth Hospice website uses 'cookies'.
 Cookies are small files stored on your computer that allow websites to recognise you when you visit.
 They store data about your browsing history but will not identify you as an individual.
 This helps us to improve our website and deliver a better more personalised service.

 By using our website and services you agree to be bound by the terms of this statement.